anjiqbal/100DaysOfCode/README.md

 We has a shorter hackathon today due to the bank holiday tomorrow.
 It was really useful to apply what I learned yesterday about end to end testing on today's hackathon.
 I found that the code we were writing today was already better than what we did yesterday.
 Watching the videos yesterday evening definitely helped.

-The dubugging tool also came in handy to go through the code step by step.
+The debugging tool also came in handy to go through the code step by step.
 I was also able to share how to use this with team members.

 ### Links to work / resources: